 On this page:

-Thus, students who earn the Bachelor of Science in Mathematics Education graduate with a solid understanding of mathematics and are ready to delve into preparing themselves for classroom teaching.
+Your Bachelor of Science in Mathematics Education degree will allow you to graduate with a solid understanding of mathematics and be ready to enter the classroom as a mathematics teacher.

-View Bachelor of Science in Mathematics program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science in Mathematics program information, degree requirements, and graduation planning strategy in the Academic Catalog.